All Episodes

 You can't go back and have a do-over from childhood, right?

-They miss their gross spur, right?
+They miss their growth spur, right?

 So when restitution becomes impossible, what people do is they simply ignore or defend against the bad feelings.

-They ignore the bad feelings, or they defend against the bad feelings.
+They ignore the bad feelings or they defend against the bad feelings.

 They ignore or defend against the guilt.

-Oh, it wasn't that bad, oh, they're exaggerating, oh I had it tough too.
+Oh, I had it tough too.

-So they either come up with a huge amount of defenses, or what they do is they end up ignoring all the negative feelings.
+So they either come up with a huge amount of defenses or what they do is they end up ignoring all the negative feelings.

-So if some guy uh cheats on his wife, and he then justifies it by saying, Well, I was lonely, she provoked me, uh, it was the marriage was doing badly, I was stressed, or simply ignores it.
+So if some guy cheats on his wife and he then justifies it by saying, well, I was lonely, she provoked me, the marriage was doing badly, I was stressed, or simply ignores it, then he's, you know, those justifications or those justifications for negative actions or ignoring the emotional effects of negative actions make you much more likely to repeat those negative actions, right?

-I mean, if you, you know, like most kids, you you touch something that's hot, you get a burn that teaches you for the rest of your life to not uh do those things again, right?
+I mean, if you, you know, like most kids, you touch something that's hot, you get a burn that teaches you for the rest of your life to not do those things again, right?

 I remember touching a hot knife on a stove when I was a little kid, hurt like hell.

-I also remember uh when I was with one of my mother's boyfriends, he took me gliding, strangely enough.
+I also remember when I was with one of my mother's boyfriends, he took me gliding, strangely enough, but he had a lamp, a sort of propane lamp, and I picked it up by the base.

-It was crazy hot, I burnt myself, had to put my hand in butter and then flour, apparently.
+Had to put my hand in butter and then flour, apparently.

-Well, it did help.
+It did help.

-So I remember those things vividly from you know, many, many decades ago.
+So I remember those things vividly from, you know, many, many decades ago.

 But if you didn't have any negative feelings, you'd be more likely to burn yourself again.